BestChanyanart/ANZ_Forage--R/README.md

 # ANZ_forage

-ANZ Virtual Internship is an Internship program on a website Forage, please check out here (https://www.theforage.com/).
+ANZ Virtual Internship is an Internship program on a website Forage, please check out here (https://www.theforage.com/virtual-internships/prototype/ZLJCsrpkHo9pZBJNY/ANZ-Virtual-Internship).
 There are 5 tasks in the ANZ data program (2 Mandatory Tasks and 3 Optional Tasks).

 ## Provided dataset

-a synthesised transaction dataset containing 3 months’ worth of transactions for 100 hypothetical customers.
+A synthesised transaction dataset containing 3 months’ worth of transactions for 100 hypothetical customers.
 It contains purchases, recurring transactions, and salary transactions.

 ## 1. Exploratory Data Analysis